Ulises Blanch: Professional

-Blanch made his ATP Tour main draw debut at the 2020 US Open where he was granted a direct entry into the singles draw via wild card.
+Blanch made his ATP Tour main draw debut at the 2020 US Open where he was granted a direct entry into the singles draw via wildcard.
 He was defeated in the first round in a five-set thrilling match despite taking a two sets to love lead, by Chilean player Cristian Garín 6–4, 7–5, 4–6, 4–6, 2–6.